wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 #### Listing spendings

 When users request to list all spendings, they are given the option to choose a time range from the following options:
-- All
+1. All
-- Weekly
+2. This week
-- Biweekly
+3. Last week and this week
-- Monthly
+4. This month

-By selecting the weekly, biweekly, or monthly options, only the spending entries that are dated within the current week, current 2 weeks, or current month will be displayed.
+By selecting options 2, 3, or 4, only the spending entries that are dated within the current week, current 2 weeks, or current month will be displayed.

 If the user chooses to list all spendings, they are then given the option to display all